axibase/atsd-use-cases/how-to/shared/trends.md

 For detailed information about **[widget]** level settings, see the following [guide](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/#series).

 * **[series]**: Each widget must have at least one series.
-A series is a ordered timestamped array of observations loaded from the database and visualized by the widget. **[series]** settings include the metric name, entity name, optional tags as well as an series-specific transformations.
+A series is a ordered and timestamped array of observations loaded from the database and visualized by the widget. **[series]** settings include the metric name, entity name, optional tags as well as any series-specific transformations.

 More information about selecting series can be found [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/selecting-series/).

 > Some settings may be defined at multiple levels.
 Settings defined at the **[configuration]** level are inhereted by nested levels: **[group]** > **[widget]** > **[series]**.
 Settings defined at the lower level override settings set at the upper level.
 For example, if you define an entity `x` at the **[configuration]** level for several widgets, and at the **[series]** level for one chart you define a different entity `y`, entity `x` will be used for all widgets **EXCEPT** for the one where you defined `entity = y`.
 This is a useful setting when including an additional set of data from a unique entity.

 ### Modifying Portals